nnikolash/go-coro/README.md

 There could be multiple reasons:

 * You have loop without `ctx.Sleep()`.
-* You coroutine blocks on waiting for some syncronisation primitive: mutex, channel etc. But it will neven become available because entire event loop is waiting for this coroutine.
+* Your coroutine blocks on waiting for some syncronisation primitive: mutex, channel etc. But it will neven become available because entire event loop is waiting for this coroutine to yield control.
 * You have periodic job, which you did not stop.
-The job creates new task everytime previous is processed, so there is always tasks in a loop.
+The job creates a new task everytime previous is processed, so there is always tasks in a loop.

 ### ProcessAll exists unexpectedly